 In addition, targeted digital advertising allows geographically-based targeting of audiences within regions with the ability to measure the number of click-throughs that digital ads garnered.
 The click-throughs delivered viewers to the FTF website.
-In SFY19, in the San Carlos Apache Region, digital advertising led to a total of 4,228 click-throughs to the FTF website where families could access more information and resources.
+In SFY19,

-- In the area of social media, engagement with FTF early childhood online platforms has grown over the years.
+- digital advertising led to a statewide total of 521,652 clicks-throughs to the FTF website where families could access more information and resources. - In the area of social media, engagement with FTF early childhood online platforms has grown over the years.
 Particular success has been seen in the growth of Facebook Page Likes for FTF, which grew from just 3,000 in 2012 to 142,600 in 2019.
-Content is also distributed through Twitter, LinkedIn and Instagram. - Since inception in SFY17, FTF's digital content marketing strategy which targets parents and families with engaging and informative video and blog posts via website, social media, and email has expanded its reach.
+Content is also distributed through Twitter, LinkedIn and Instagram. - Since inception in SFY17, FTF's digital content marketing strategy which targets parents and families with engaging and informative video and blog posts via website, social media and email has expanded its reach.
 In SFY19, 40 original, high-quality content pieces were published. - In SFY19, an online searchable database of early childhood programs funded by FTF in all the regions launched.
 In the first six months, over 24,187 visits were logged.